Busiswa: 2020-Present: AmaPiano crossover and My Side Of The Story

 In 2020, she collaborated with South African Amapiano musician, Gaba Cannal on the single Umhlaba Wonke.
 In that same year, she released her 3rd studio album titled My Side Of The Story which was built of AmaPiano songs, a departure from her dance and Gqom sounds also crossing over to AmaPiano.
 The album was supported by two singles, "Sbwl" which featured Kamo Mphela and "Makazi" in which she featured Mr JazziQ.

 At the MTV Africa Music Awards, she received a nomination for Best Female act.

 Personal life

 Gqulu spent her early years under the care and guidance of her late mother and grandmother who were a great influence in shaping her strong personality.

 On 8 November 2017, she revealed that she was pregnant on her Instagram account.
-On 8 January 2018, Gqulu gave birth to a son, Lakhanya Gqulu.
+On 8 January 2018, Gqulu gave birth to a son, Kgosi Lakhanya Gqulu.

 In March 2021, her own-created documentary-reality show title "Her Majesty: Busiswa" premiered on BET Africa.